 John Dolford “Bob” Jones was the son of a White man named Leazer Alvis Jones and Elizabeth, a Black woman enslaved by Leazer.
-When he was a child, he helped runaway slaves escape by hiding them in a cave.
+When he was a child, he helped freedom seekers escape slavery by hiding them in a cave.

 Following the Civil War, Bob was granted freedom by his father and eventually became one of the largest landowners in the Tarrant-Denton county area, with somewhere between 1,000-2,000 acres to his name.